Malachi Martin: Three secrets of Fátima

-Martin often spoke and wrote about the Three Secrets of Fátima and was an ardent supporter of Father Nicholas Gruner's interpretations of them: "Father Gruner is fulfilling a desperately needed function in the ongoing perception of Mary's role in the salvation of our imperiled world.
-Father Gruner is absolutely correct that the consecration of Russia as—Our Lady desired, has not been executed".According to Martin, the unreleased third secret of Fatima was that the Soviet Union would be converted to Christianity.
-Martin then claimed that in 1960, he was standing outside papal living quarters whilst John XXIII, Cardinal Bea, and other church officials were reading a letter from Sister Lúcia Santos revealing that secret.
-Concerned about Soviet cooperation at the approaching Second Vatican Council, the pope allegedly decided to suppress the letter.
-Released by the Vatican in 2000, the third secret letter did not mention Russia or the Soviet Union.
+Martin often spoke and wrote about the Three Secrets of Fátima and was an ardent supporter of Father Nicholas Gruner's interpretations of them: "Father Gruner is fulfilling a desperately needed function in the ongoing perception of Mary's role in the salvation of our imperilled world.
+Father Gruner is absolutely correct that the consecration of Russia as Our Lady desired, has not been executed".
+According to Martin, the unreleased third secret of Fatima was that the Soviet Union would be converted to Christianity.
+The Vatican released what it claimed to be the third secret letter in 2000.
+This text did not mention Russia or the Soviet Union.

 Other theories

 Martin did not believe in the alleged apparitions of the Virgin Mary at Međugorje in what is today Bosnia and Herzegovina.
 He said that false pretenses were used in obtaining earlier his recommendation.
 Concerning the Garabandal apparitions, he remained open minded.

 In March 1997, Martin claimed on Radio Liberty's Steel on Steel, that two popes were murdered during the 20th century: